 Read The Book Aloud

-You might not have read a book aloud since high school, but it can be a useful tool for foreign language reading.
+You might not have read a book aloud since high school, but it can be a useful tool for reading in other languages.
 This will give you a chance to slow down and better understand the language that you’re reading.
 Bonus: it adds to your pronunciation practice!
 After all, reading is a pretty eyes-only activity, and so finding ways to engage the other senses will broaden your learning ability.

-Our Guides To The Best Books For Foreign Language Reading
+Our Guides To The Best Books For Reading In Other Languages

 Check out our language-by-language guides to books that’ll help you start reading in another language.